galasa-dev/cli/docs/generated/galasactl_users_delete.md

 ### Synopsis

-Deletes a sinlge user by their login ID from the ecosystem
+Deletes a single user by their login ID from the ecosystem

 ```
 galasactl users delete [flags]